 It is important to note that differences in value-assignment between the NDIR and laser spectroscopic system (Fig. 11) are only present on the X2007 scale.
 The X2019 revision resolves the underlying cause of the offsets.
-Fig. 12 shows the results 685 from the ~12 month overlap during which tertiary standards were analyzed on both systems.
-There is a clear mole fraction dependence to the offset on the X2007 scale, Tans et al. (2017) attributed this to the assigned values of the primary standards coupled with the method used for scale transfer using the NDIR but were not able to rule out other potential issues such as gas handling on the NDIR based system, The X2007 primary standard assignments (Table 2), based on harmonization by NDIR analysis, were not as robust as we thought.
+Fig. 12 shows the results from the ~12 month overlap during which tertiary standards were analyzed on both systems.
+There is a clear mole fraction dependence to the offset on the X2007 scale that is due to the assigned values of the primary standards and the method used for scale transfer using the NDIR.
+The X2007 primary standard assignments (Table 2), based on harmonization by NDIR analysis, were not as robust as we thought.
 The X2007 scale was based on relatively few NDIR analysis runs, and as such the residuals were not as well defined as they are for X2019 (Fig. 9).
 By using small subsets of standards to calibrate the NDIR, the data reduction of the NDIR system tracked errors in the assigned values rather than averaging those errors over the entire range of the scale.
 By normalizing the primary standards on a linear system, using the full suite of primary standards multiple times over several years (as was done for X2019), we can better define the assigned values of the primary standards.
 After converting to X2019, the NDIR system is still subject to end effects and errors in value assignments of the primary standards, but these errors are much smaller compared to X2007, and the comparison data show much better agreement between the two systems (lower panel in Fig. 12).
-The good agreement between the two systems on X2019 leads us to believe that the mole fraction dependence in the offsets on X2007 (Fig 12a) is due the assigned values of the primary standards and not to some other issue related to gas handling.
-This also indicates that the agreement is probably relatively stable in time and there is likely no mole fraction dependent bias in the NDIR results prior to the comparison period.
+We expect future value assignments to be more consistent than those based on the NDIR method.